|Up Previous Next|

 The values that can be specified for a switch are listed below.
-Some values can be set in the schedule only, while others can have a default value set in the schedule that can be changed for individual switches.
+Some values can be set in the schedule only.
+Others can have a default set in the schedule that can be changed on individual switches.

 This section describes switch values that can only be set in the schedule.
 These cannot be changed on individual switches.
-If you need to insert a switch that has a different setting for one of these values, it is necessary to create a new record in the schedule.
+If you need to insert a switch that has a different setting for one of these values, you must create a new record in the schedule.

 Include in Schedule: Whether the switch type is displayed in the switch schedule that is inserted on the drawing.
-The checkbox will be checked for most switch types.
+Most switch types will have this box checked.
 It is commonly unchecked for existing switch types and switches that are being used to model other types of devices in your project.

 Default Subscript: The default value for the subscript inserted with the switch.
 Subscripts are different from other notes in that they rotate with the switch, rather than always being displayed at angle 0.

 Variable Subscript: Whether the subscript can be changed for individual switches.
-If this is not checked, all of the switches of this type will use the Default Subscript for their Subscript.
-If it is checked, it is possible for individual switches to override the Default Subscript value.
+If this is unchecked, all switches of this type will use the Default Subscript for their Subscript.
+If this is checked, the Subscript can be changed for individual switches.

-Schedule Note 1, Schedule Note 2, Schedule Note 3: These three notes will appear on the switch schedule on the drawing.
-See the section for more information on setting the default values for these notes.
+Schedule Note 1, Schedule Note 2, Schedule Note 3: These notes will appear on the switch schedule on the drawing.
+See the Schedule Notes section for more information.

 Individual Switch Settings

 This section describes switch values that be changed for individual switches.
 The value in the switch schedule is the default value.

-Circuit: The circuit that the switch is connected to.
+Circuit: The circuit to which the switch is connected.

-Drawing Note 1, Drawing Note 2, Drawing Note 3: Notes will appear on the drawing for each switch.
+Drawing Note 1, Drawing Note 2, Drawing Note 3: These notes will appear on the drawing for each switch.